Rule 3901-5-09 | Agent licensing and appointments.

 (3) If the applicant's home state does not issue nonresident insurance agent licenses to residents of this state, then the applicant must complete any licensing requirements that are imposed upon residents of this state.

-(4) A nonresident license shall be deemed issued on the date the application is approved by the superintendent.
+(4) A nonresident license will be deemed issued on the date the application is approved by the superintendent.

-(5) A license shall be issued in the legal name of the applicant.
+(5) A license will be issued in the legal name of the applicant.

-(6) A nonresident agent who applies for a line of authority for which he is not licensed in his home state must fulfill the requirements for an Ohio resident agent license for that type of authority.
+(6) A nonresident agent who applies for a line of authority for which they are not licensed in their home state must fulfill the requirements for an Ohio resident agent license for that type of authority.

-(7) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, etc.) within thirty days of the change.
+(7) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, phone number, etc.) within thirty days of the change.
+Name means any name used to transact insurance business in this state.

 (8) A nonresident must maintain an active resident license in another state in order to maintain the nonresident Ohio license.
 Failure to maintain an active resident license is grounds for the revocation of an Ohio non-resident license.
 It is the agent's responsibility to notify the superintendent of a change in the agent's resident license state.